Communication software: Chat

-In 1985 the first decentralized chat system was created called Bitnet Relay, whereas Minitel probably provided the largest chat system at the same time.
-In August 1988 the Internet Relay Chat followed.
+In 1985, the first decentralized chat system was created called Bitnet Relay, whereas Minitel probably provided the largest chat system at the same time.
+In August 1988, the Internet Relay Chat followed.
 CU-SeeMe was the first chat system to be equipped with a video camera.
 Instant messaging featuring a buddy list and the notion of online presence was introduced by ICQ in 1996.
-In the days of the Internet boom, web chats were very popular, too.
+In the days of the Internet boom, web chats were also popular.

 Chatting is a real-time conversation or message exchange that takes place in public or in private groupings called chat rooms.
-Some chatrooms have moderators who will trace and block offensive comments and other kinds of abuse.
-Based on visual representation chats are divided into text based chat room just as were IRC and Bitnet Relay Chat, 2D – supporting graphic smilies; and 3D the conversation in which takes place in 2D graphic surrounding.
+Some chat rooms have moderators who will trace and block offensive comments and other kinds of abuse.
+Based on visual representation, chats are divided into text based chat rooms such as IRC and Bitnet Relay Chat.